Fast2docs/Fast2-docs/docs/getting-started/authentication.md

 - Resetting member passwords

 ### Navigating to Team Place
-To access Team Place:
-1. Click on your account avatar in the bottom left corner of the screen.
-2. Select **Manage Team** from the popup menu.
+To access Team Place: Click on your account avatar in the bottom left corner of the screen and then select **Manage Team** from the popup menu.
 ![Navigate to Team Place](../assets/img/authentication/navigateTeamPlace.gif){ width="100%" }

 #### User Access Restrictions